 For users who fancy brighter glow of light and longer life span, it is evident that their choice will be the Lifx because of its higher lumen delivery compared to Hue.
 Philips Hue, however, will take preeminence when users are considering a sleeker control and conditioning recipes like the IFTTT.

-In their ways, both Philips and Lifx have their different and distinct area of concentration when we are talking about user satisfaction.
-So, we will leave you to make the buyers decision based on the insight shared above.
+In their ways, both Philips and Lifx have their different and distinct area of concentration when it comes to user satisfaction.
+So, I will leave you to make the buyers decision based on the insight shared above.